jkarlin929/react-router/README.md

 For this lab you will add another route and another component.

-- `npm install` to install the necessary dependencies
+- `npm install` to install the necessary dependencies.
 - Add the necessary code to make the the `li's` of `Home` and `Quotes` in the `Header` component to render those pages accordingly.
-- Add a new route called `/about`
+- Add a new route called `/about`.
-- The about component should just have some basic info about WDI Dresselhaus and maybe a picture of Dresselhaus Dresselhausor something
+- The about component should just have some basic info about your cohort and maybe a picture of it as well.
-- After adding the component, add a link to the component in the header next to our other links
+- After adding the component, add a link to the component in the header next to our other links.
-- After adding the link, add a `<Route />` component that will match that route
+- After adding the link, add a `<Route />` component that will match that route.

 The final product should be the same as the app from the lecture with a full working for all the links in Header.

-### References